Burnell Dent

-Burnell Joseph Dent (born March 16, 1963 in New Orleans, Louisiana) is a former professional American football linebacker in the National Football League (NFL).
+Burnell Joseph Dent (born March 16, 1963) is an American former professional football linebacker in the National Football League (NFL).

 Playing career

 High School career

-Dent from St. Rose, Louisiana played high school football at Destrehan High School in Destrehan, Louisiana where he became the school’s all-time leading tackler and was named All-State in 1981.
+Dent from St. Rose, Louisiana played high school football at Destrehan High School in Destrehan, Louisiana where he became the school's all-time leading tackler and was named All-State in 1981.

 College career

 Dent played collegiately at Tulane University from 1982 to 1985.
 He finished his career as the Green Wave's all-time leader in career tackles with 492 and tackles in a season with 172.
+He was a 1984 Second Team All-South Independent, 1985 First Team All-South Independent Selection.
 In 1998, Dent was inducted into the Tulane Athletics Hall of Fame.

 Professional career

-Dent played linebacker for the Green Bay Packers from 1986 to 1992 and the New York Giants in 1993.
+Dent was selected in the sixth round of the 1986 NFL draft by the Green Bay Packers.
+He played linebacker for the Packers from 1986 to 1992 and the New York Giants in 1993.
 He played in 95 games in his NFL career, with a total of 4.5 sacks and an interception.